andreamancuso/docker-debian-riscv64/README.md

 I use this Docker image to target the [riscv64-linux](https://hub.docker.com/r/riscv64/debian/) architecture

-So far I was able to successfully compile vcpkg
+So far I was able to successfully compile
+- vcpkg
+- the XFrames' native npm module

 ## Basic usage